moneyadviceservice/frontend-code-standards/Readme.md

 ## Accessibility
 All web pages and interfaces must comply to [Web Content Accessibility Guidelines](http://www.w3.org/TR/WCAG/) (WCAG) 2.0 AA standard both to the letter and in spirit.

+We are working with the [Digital Accessibility Centre](http://www.digitalaccessibilitycentre.org/) to ensure new features conform to WCAG 2.0 AA.
+They can provide feedback on wireframes and designs, offer advice on implementation and audit and accessibility user test new features.
+We can provide details on how to engage with them on request.

 ### The four characteristics of accessible web content are:

 #### Perceivable